 The Teach Nevada Scholarship Program (Teach NVS ) was created in the 2015 Legislative Session through Senate Bill 511 and modified in 2017 through Senate Bill 544, continuing funding with Senate Bill 555 (2019).
 The purpose of the program is to provide grants to universities, colleges and providers of alternative licensure programs to award scholarships to students entering teaching programs.

 How Do I Apply?

-Interested enrolled teacher licensure candidates must apply for scholarship funds through NTC during the summer of the first year in the program through the process outlined by the program staff.
+Interested enrolled teacher licensure candidates may apply for scholarship funds through NTC upon successful completion of Pre-Service Training.
 NTC aims to release the scholarship application during the summer Pre-Service Training and applicants are typically notified of their status by the start of the school year in August.

 How Does it Work?

 Teaching fellows who are approved for this scholarship will receive 75% of the value of the scholarship each semester of the program, provided that they remain in good standing with program completion requirements (i.e., coursework, seminar attendance, etc., as outlined in the Academy Year Handbook).
 This brings the out-of-pocket cost of the program for scholarship recipients who remain in good standing from $7,000 to $1,750, payable in 9 monthly installments.